JakeWalker23/camlin-backend-test/README.md

 Please read on for full instructions to build and run the API.
-For example API usuage, please see the Postman collections here:
+For example API usuage, please see the Postman collections [here](.postman/CamlinGroup.postman_collection.json).

 ### 1. Secrets